lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The fluid and walls must first be generated, and then equilibrated at reasonable temperature and pressure.
+    The fluid and walls must first be generated and then equilibrated at a reasonable temperature and pressure.

 System generation
 -----------------